Cyprus Country Commercial Guide

 Note: InfoCredit Group Cyprus Ltd. and Rime Information Bureau Ltd., also offer debt collection services.

-Banking Systems
+Banking Systems:

 Republic of Cyprus

-The banking sector has made significant progress since the 2013 financial crisis resulted in a “haircut” to uninsured deposits, followed by numerous bankruptcies and consolidations.
-The island’s two largest banks – Bank of Cyprus and Hellenic – have returned to profitability, and the local banking sector overall has satisfactory liquidity and capital adequacy.
-Non-Performing Loans (NPLs) in Cyprus, however, remain the highest in the EU at 9.0 percent of total loans at the end of April 2023, compared to 11.4 percent a year earlier.
+The banking sector has made significant progress since the 2013 financial crisis resulted in a “haircut” of uninsured deposits which was followed by numerous bankruptcies and consolidations.
+The island’s two largest banks – Bank of Cyprus and Eurobank (which recently acquired Hellenic Bank) – have been recording strong profitability, and the overall banking sector has satisfactory liquidity and capital adequacy.
+Non-Performing Loans (NPLs) in Cyprus, however, remain among the highest in the EU at 6.1 percent of total loans at the end of March 2025, compared to 7.3 percent a year earlier.
 This is considerably lower than in 2014, when NPLs reached 47.8 percent.
 Banks are striving to reduce their NPLs further, by selling off NPL portfolios to credit-acquiring companies or foreclosing.
 Aggregate banking sector data is available here.
-Standard banking services in the ROC are comparable to those in other European countries and the United States.
-The Central Bank of Cyprus supervises private banks and requires them to meet Bank for International Settlements (BIS) standards as well as corresponding directives of the European Union.
-Bank financial statements comply with international standards and are audited by internationally recognized auditors.
-Bank deposits are guaranteed up to EUR 100,000 per depositor/per bank under a deposit insurance system.

 Area Administered by Turkish Cypriots

 Banking supervision has improved in the past few years.
 The “Central Bank” oversees and regulates all branches of local banks, foreign banks, private banks, and international banking units.
-In addition to the “Central Bank” and the “Development Bank”, there are 21 banks in the area administered by Turkish Cypriots, of which 16 are Turkish Cypriot-owned banks, and five are branch banks from Türkiye.
+In addition to the “Central Bank” and the “Development Bank”, there are 22 banks in the area administered by Turkish Cypriots, of which 16 are Turkish Cypriot-owned banks, and six are branch banks from Türkiye.
 Two of five members of the “Central Bank’s” “Board of Directors” are from Türkiye, as is the “Central Bank Governor.”
-Turkish Cypriot banks do not have access to the SWIFT system so Turkish Cypriot banks rely on their correspondent banking relationships for foreign currency transactions.
+Turkish Cypriot banks do not have access to the SWIFT system, so Turkish Cypriot banks rely on their correspondent banking relationships for foreign currency transactions.

-Foreign Exchange Controls
+Foreign Exchange Controls:

 Republic of Cyprus: